joinpursuit/AC_4_Web/units/html/lessons/css_flexbox.md

 We've also set the `width` of our image to `100%`, so it will always be the entire width of the parent element.
 Then we set the `min-width` of the image to 250px so it won't get any smaller than that, no matter what size the screen is.
 This means, if the screen is 200px, the puppy image will remain 250px wide.

 Add some other media rules to your CSS file to get a sense of how media queries work.
 You can even add in a _second_ media query for screens that are less than 350px in width if you'd like.

+__NOTE:__ The best approach to responsive design is _Mobile First_.
+This means that it's best practice to design for small mobile screens and then to design for larger computer screens.

+_Breakpoints_ are the points at which your sites content will respond to provide the user with the best possible layout to consume the information.